NEXTBioinformatics/Best-Practices-for-Processing-HTS-Data/source/dnaseq_processing.rst

 - Variant calling for somatic mutations

-Somatic variants are called using both Mutect2 and Varscan2, and variants and subsequently merged and filtered.
+Somatic variants are called using both Mutect2 and Varscan2, and variants are subsequently merged and filtered.
 A more detailed description is found in the Mutect2 pitfalls section.
 Variant calling with Mutect2 can optionally be parallelized by chromosome using the -L parameter for faster runtimes::

 	## Run Mutect2